-Unjustly charged with a crime he didn't commit, Robbie (James McAvoy) will have to leave his beloved Cecilia (Keira Knightley).
+Unjustly charged with a crime he didn't commit, Robbie (played by James McAvoy) is forced to leave his beloved Cecilia (played by Keira Knightley).

 Why was he charged?
-Because his lover's sister, Briony (Saoirse Ronan), saw something she didn't understand—and that misunderstanding turns into a much bigger mess.
+Because his lover's sister, Briony (played by Saoirse Ronan), saw something she didn't understand—and that misunderstanding turns into a much bigger mess.

-Convinced that she's doing something right, Briony changes the futures of both her sister and her sister's lover forever—and must then live with the guilt and remorse for it.
+Convinced that she's doing something right, Briony changes the futures of both her sister and her sister's lover forever—and must then live with the guilt and remorse that comes from it.

 Atonement is a devastating love story that engages with heavy themes.
 While it's an incredible movie, it's not an easy watch.